3DCdsc/Intro_to_React_Workshop/README.md

 <br/>
 So whenever, we type something, it gets stored into inputValue and then when we save, it gets stored into todoList.
 <br/>
-Now for the Reminder content, we do not want to keep manually adding divs as the todoList increases, we can use a loop to assits us.
+Now for the Reminder content, we do not want to keep manually adding divs as the todoList increases, we can use a loop to assit us.
 <br/>

 ```js